-How do I become a Live-in Guardian?
+How do I apply to become a Live-in Guardian?

 How much will it cost me per week?

 Licence fees vary depending on location, condition of property and size of rooms.
 On average our Licence fees are around 40-50% below the level payable for a traditional rental and often include all bills.